wocar/TC3020/README.md

 You can also find the paper we made as a team "Paper Final.pdf"

 I hope this can be of use to those who are dabbling into machine learning.

+## Final notes

+Si te sirvío, dejame saberlo dejando una estrella :-)

+If you found this useful, please let me know by leaving a start. :-)